me

 Ending

 This is not a post about celebration.
 It is a post about being.
-About the fact that even when everything hurts and nothing works, simply being autistic in a world that does not understand it already means something.
+About the fact that even when everything hurts and nothing works, simply being an autistic person in a world that does not understand it already means something.